Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Why is junk food so appealing?

-While you may feel that you enjoy junk food just because it tastes so good, there is a scientific explanation for why you want to have more of it.
-The brain naturally encourages you to seek experiences that you find pleasurable, including eating tasty food.
-This encouragement from the brain is known as the 'reward' system.
+You might feel like feel like you enjoy junk food because it tastes so good.
+However, your brain naturally encourages you to seek pleasurable experiences, including eating tasty food.
+This is known as the 'reward' system.

 Does eating junk food cause health complications?

-Eating too much junk food can have a negative effect on your general health and wellbeing and can also reduce your ability to be active.
+Eating too much junk food can have a negative effect on your general health and wellbeing.
+It can also reduce your ability to be active.

 Short-term effects of junk foods